williamsk91/web-request-day/docs/intro.md

    Bob: Hey google, available for some data transfer?

-   Google: Sure, for you, anything 😉 , Let's talk using this channel
+   Google: Sure, anything for you 😉 , Let's talk using this channel

    Bob: Fantastic, let's do that